CameronB01/Hadoop/report.md

 ## Hypothesis

-1. **Primary Hypothesis**: There is a statistically significant difference in the frequencies of feminine and masculine personal pronouns used as subjects versus objects.
+1. **Null Hypothesis**: There is not a statistically significant difference in the frequencies of feminine and masculine personal pronouns used as subjects versus objects.
-2. **Secondary Hypothesis**: The gender distribution of the authors within the corpus significantly impacts the observed frequencies of these pronouns.

 ## Evaluation

-### Data Processing
+### Findings:

-We use SparkNLP to preprocess the text data, identify personal pronouns, and categorize them as either subjects or objects.
-The steps include:

-1. **Tokenization**: Splitting the text into individual words.
-2. **Part-of-Speech Tagging**: Identifying the grammatical role of each word in the sentence.
-3. **Pronoun Extraction**: Extracting and categorizing personal pronouns as subjects or objects.
+ - Overall, there was a greater amount of male pronouns (both subject and object)
+ - Our p value < 0.05 indicated that there is a statistically significant difference between the groups.

+### Conclusion for Dickens:
+Becuase our p-value is less than 0.05, we can reject the null hypothesis and conclude that there is a statistically significant difference between the groups.
+This result suggests that the usage of feminine and masculine personal pronouns as subjects versus objects is not equal, pointing to potential patterns or biases in pronoun usage.

+### Conclusion for Alcott:
+Becuase our p-value is less than 0.05, we can reject the null hypothesis and conclude that there is a statistically significant difference between the groups.
+This result suggests that the usage of feminine and masculine personal pronouns as subjects versus objects is not equal, pointing to potential patterns or biases in pronoun usage.

 ## Source code for Charles Dickens Example